wlonk/arcadia/rules/the_host.rst

 from this simply because they wield magic.
 Every supporting character will have plans for them, and it is up to you to push those plans.

+This goes in both directions, too: a social superior may easily try to exert pressure on a main character, as Lady Catherine does to Lizzy, but a servant may as easily try to shape their master's behavior for their own benefit.

 Principles concerning the world
 -------------------------------